queryluke/masseffect-5e/static/data/spells/stimulant_pack.md

 - vanguard
 advancementOptions:
 - name: Friendly
-  description: You can inject a creature within melee range with the stimulant pack
+  description: You can inject a willing creature within melee range with the stimulant pack.
-- name: Improved Attack
+- name: High Tolerance
-  description: You can choose to apply the advantage to your next damage roll
+  description: You can use stimulant pack twice long rest.
 ---
-As a bonus action, inject yourself with a stimulant pack.
-You have advantage on the next Dexterity, Strength, or Constitution saving throw.
-You must finish a short or long rest before you can use this feature again.
+Inject yourself with a stimulant pack.
+For the next minute, whenever you make an attack roll or saving throw, you can roll a d4 and add the number rolled to the attack roll or saving throw.

-Infiltrators may learn or advance this feature instead of gaining a tech power.
+You must finish a long rest before you can use this feature again.